 Whilst searching for more suitable alternatives, Easkey was introduced to Shirin Gerami, Iran’s first female Triathlete, who had fought (and won) her own battle to be allowed to compete under her nation’s flag.
 The barriers she faced were also linked to sourcing appropriate clothing, and she gladly lent her experience to collaborate with Easkey on both the functional and cultural requirements of the suit.
 "I am a huge believer that there is absolutely no barrier to sports participation.
 I think it's medicine in so many ways,” says Shirin.
 "The suit to me represents inclusion.
 I think it can have an absolutely huge impact and be a door opener to women, especially girls, to be able to gain the approval, blessing and the personal confidence to be able to go into the ocean and surf, have fun and be a part of this movement."

-Armed with a solid brief, Debbie issued the challenge to students at nearby Falmouth University and Plymouth College of Art.
-Whilst the design needed to conform to rules surrounding body modesty, a key part of the brief was also that the suit look good and celebrate individuality, Debbie explained, “We told the students this was a function problem, and a sustainability challenge, but that they also had to consider aesthetics.
+Armed with a solid brief, the challenge was issued to students at nearby Falmouth University and Plymouth College of Art.
+Whilst the design needed to conform to rules surrounding body modesty, a key part of the brief was also that the suit look good and celebrate individuality, “We told the students this was a function problem, and a sustainability challenge, but that they also had to consider aesthetics.
 Because when you are wearing sportswear, you have to feel strong and confident.”

 Throughout the project the design team were enthusiastically supported by members of our local community to bring the Seasuit to life.
 Synne Knutson from Falmouth University designed the initial pattern for the Seasuit, which was then further developed by Finisterre designer Rachel Preston into the first prototype – continually testing the garment as she progressed with the project.
 The printed pattern was developed by Ayesha King from Plymouth College of Art developed a print inspired by the movement of water, creating a visual illusion that masks the contours of the body.